The Case for Inclusion 2019

 About the Case for Inclusion

 Since 2006, the Case for Inclusion has been a leading source for data and policy recommendations regarding the effectiveness of state Medicaid programs in serving people with intellectual and developmental disabilities (IDD) and their families.
-The most comprehensive report of its kind, the Case for Inclusion gives lawmakers, advocates and other disability champions a sense of the scope of the challenges we face—a necessary first step to creating a roadmap for how to drive progress in the states to ensure that people with IDD can live, work and thrive in the community.
+Composed of data on 80+ measures sourced from leading researchers and comprehensive policy recommendations for lawmakers at all levels of government, the Case for Inclusion gives legislators, administrators, advocates and other disability champions a sense of the scope of the challenges we face and what we can do to stem the tide of significant systemic challenges.

 About Our Key Publications